 - Over time, some people have symptoms come back, have esophagitis come back, need to take medicine for symptoms, or need another operation.footnote 1

-- Surgery can cause new and troublesome symptoms.
-Over time, some people have trouble swallowing, have increased flatulence (gas), and/or have trouble belching.footnote 1
+- Surgery can cause new and bothersome symptoms.
+Over time, some people have trouble swallowing, more flatulence (gas), and/or trouble belching.footnote 1

-- Difficulty swallowing because the stomach is wrapped too high on the esophagus or is wrapped too tightly.
+- Trouble swallowing because the stomach is wrapped too high on the esophagus or is wrapped too tightly.

 - The esophagus sliding out of the wrapped portion of the stomach so that the valve (lower esophageal sphincter) is no longer supported.